 State Service Commissions

 State Service Commissions are governor-appointed, establishing the needs of their communities and help guide policy priorities for national service grants in their states.
-FoodCorps is proud to partner directly with seven State Service Commissions to bring AmeriCorps members serving with FoodCorps to their states.
+FoodCorps is proud to partner directly with five State Service Commissions to bring AmeriCorps members serving with FoodCorps to their states.